Noeda/dfterm3/README.md

 [2] <https://github.com/Noeda/dfhack>

-Installation instructions for dummies
+Installation instructions for Linux
 -------------------------------------

-These instructions are for Linux.
-Not everything works properly in Linux; for example, launching Dwarf Fortresses has problems.

 First, get yourself the Glasgow Haskell Compiler.
 Its name is usually "ghc" in Linux distributions.
 Make sure you get GHC version 7.6.3.
 Many distributions have a GHC from the 7.4.x series and that one is no good.
 The latest Haskell Platform (2013.2.0.0) uses the correct GHC and you might want to grab its binaries if you can't get the required software from your Linux distribution.

 Next, get yourself the Dfterm3 source code: